ysaakpr/panka/docs/ARCHITECTURE.md

 ## Security

 ### IAM Roles
-- **DeployerExecutionRole**: Used by deployer CLI to manage AWS resources
+- **PankaExecutionRole**: Used by panka CLI to manage AWS resources
 - **TaskExecutionRole**: Used by ECS tasks to pull images and access secrets
 - **TaskRole**: Used by running containers to access AWS services